About the Project

 Phase II (Summer 2022) of the Simmons Black Oral History Project was made possible through a grant co-sponsored by the Simmons University Office of Undergraduate Research and Fellowships and Eileen Friars '72.
 A special thank you to Nakeisha M. Cody (Assistant Provost) and Jaime K. Libowitz (Operations Manager, Undergraduate Program) for all their support.

-Phase III (Spring 2023) is currently underway.
-A special thank you to the Simmons African American Alumnae/i Association for their continued support and for inviting us to present on the project at the Black Alumnae/i Symposium on April 29, 2023.
+Phase III (Spring 2023) of the Simmons Black Oral History Project received additional support from the Simmons University President's Office and the Simmons African American Alumnae/i Association, who invited us to present on the project at the Black Alumnae/i Symposium in April 2023.

 Project Team